GEM-benchmark/NL-Augmenter/transformations/synonym_substitution/README.md

 ## What are the limitations of this transformation?
 The space of synonyms depends on WordNet and could be limited.
+The transformation might introduce non-grammatical segments.